Last Updated on November 30, 2024 by Bonnie

 Final Thoughts on the Yosemite Valley Loop Trail

 The west end of the Yosemite Valley Loop Trail was much flatter and easier, though none of it was difficult.
 The views on this end weren’t as good though.
-And, where water flooded the path, we were walking on the road – never the best conditions.
+And, where water flooded the path, we were walking on the road.

 Overall, this was a good hike.
 It was just a bit frustrating for us.
 More questioning at the beginning would have prepared us better.
 We had shade during the vast majority of the hike, especially the west end near El Capitan.
 Near Yosemite Falls and Mirror Lake there were a few unshaded portions but it was never more than just a few minutes.

 Whatever you do in Yosemite, be sure to get out and do some hiking.
-There are MANY amazing hikes and the average person can do.
+There are several amazing hikes that the average person can do.
 Yes, there are plenty of strenuous hikes with huge elevation changes, rock climbing or overnight camping involved.
 But there are also plenty that will only take you a few hours.

 Travel Resources